uomsystemsbiology/bond_graph_cardiac_AP/README.md

 ## Overview
-This repository contains scripts that reproduce results in the manuscript "Conserved moieties determine long-term behaviour of the cardiac action potential: The general analysis of a bond graph model".
+This repository contains scripts that reproduce results in the manuscript "CBond graph modelling of the cardiac action potential: Implications for drift and non-unique steady states".

 ## MATLAB
 The MATLAB directory contains scripts that reproduce the figures in the manuscript.
 The script `MATLAB/code/main_script.m` will generate all figures when run.